Kotlin/kotlinx.coroutines/docs/flow.md

 -->

-The key advantage of [onCompletion] is a nullable `Throwable` parameter of the lambda that can be used to determine whether flow collection was completed normally or exceptionally.
-In the following example `foo()` flow throws exception after emitting number 1:
+The key advantage of [onCompletion] is a nullable `Throwable` parameter of the lambda that can be used to determine whether the flow collection was completed normally or exceptionally.
+In the following example the `foo()` flow throws an exception after emitting the number 1:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">